shanziSZ/MMQL/README.md

 PS:
   1. Remove the lr_decay() if converging is slow.
-  2. The weight are residual operation in model_grouped.py is optional.
+  2. The weight and residual operation in model_grouped.py are optional.